What is the definition of 3D printing?

-Omni3D is the first Polish manufacturer of industrial 3D printers in FFF technology - currently this technology is the most used among all incremental methods in the world.
+Well, 3D printing is an extremely broad definition for a range of technologies that differ in both their manufacturing processes and the materials they use.
+Omni3D is the first Polish manufacturer of industrial 3D printers using FFF technology, also known as FDM (Fused Deposition Modeling).
+Currently, this technology is the most widely used of all incremental methods (3D printing, 3D printing) in the world.

 |INDUSTRIAL 3D PRINTER||DESKTOP 3D PRINTER|